Udit365/Web-Developement-Fundamentals/HTML_Fundamentals/3_The_BODY_Tag.md

 # The `<body>` Tag

-The `<body>` tags contains all sorts of visible texts, images, hyperlinks, tables, lists etc. within it.
+The `<body>` tags contains all sorts of visible texts, lists, images, links, tables etc. within it.

 Separate tags and syntax exists to add all these visible elements inside the `<body>` tags.

-Some of such tags are :
+Some of the basic operations performed within the `<body>` tags are :

-1. Sentence formatting tags
+1. Sentence formatting
-2. Text formatting tags
+2. Text formatting
+3. Adding Lists
+4. Adding & formatting Images
+5. Adding & formatting Videos
+6. Adding & formatting Links
+7. Adding & formatting tables

+## Sentence Formatting

+Sentence formatting includes

 ## The `<p>` Tags